What is personality development?

 Heard about leeches – The blood-sucking creatures found in dirty water?

-They get themselves hooked on your body and keep sucking your blood until none is left.
+They hook on your body and keep sucking your blood until none left.

-Negative people are just like them.
-Somewhat more harmful and dangerous.
+Negative people are somewhat more harmful and dangerous than even leeches.

 Because leeches only suck the blood out of their victim, while negative people suck your positive energy, your enthusiasm, your aspirations – everything!

-If you’re serious about personal development, then you should stay away from negative people.
+If you’re serious about personal development, stay away from negative people.

 12. Exercise Regularly

-Our forefathers didn’t need exercise.
-Life itself was an exercise.
-Things were tough.
-People had to do hard physical labour to collect food and to keep themselves safe from the dangers around.
+Our forefathers didn’t need exercise because staying alive itself was an exercise.
+People had to do hard physical labour to collect food and survive amidst dangers of wild animals, natural calamity, and diseases.

-Times have changed.
-Many of us sit in front of a computer screen to earn our livelihoods.
-There’s no physical exercise.
-But your body needs it.
-Do some.
+Times have changed, and now many of us sit in front of a computer screen to earn our livelihoods.
+There’s little to no physical activity which slows down our system and makes us feel lethargic.
+But our body needs exercise to stay fit.

 Why?
 Even running with your dog would do.